sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### What about when a worker isn't working anymore?

-#### (Perhaps due to an uncaught exception.)

 ### Some coordination is needed.

-* Worker tells cluster master it's done accepting new connections.
+1. Worker tells cluster master it's done accepting new connections.

-* Cluster master forks replacement.
+2. Cluster master forks replacement.

-* Worker stays around to clean up.
+3. Worker stays around to clean up.

-* Master cannot wait for worker to die before replacing!
+3. Master cannot wait for worker to die before replacing!